ArthurSudbrackIbarra/cloney-documentation/docs/users/modularizing-repositories.md

 # Cloney's Modularization: Building Your Project Block by Block

-Cloney offers a practical approach to modularizing your Git repositories, enabling you to create well-structured projects by joining multiple template repositories into a single, organized directory.
+Cloney offers a practical approach to modularizing your Git repositories, enabling you to create well-structured projects by joining multiple template repositories into a single, organized directory, just like LEGO blocks!
 This approach promotes efficient template reuse and effective project management.
 In this documentation, we'll explore how Cloney's modularization capabilities can simplify your workflow.

 ## The Modularization Workflow